-This category specifically includes risks linked to the possibility that a business is unable to meet its financial obligations arising from contractual undertakings and, more generally from its financial liabilities, as well as default of specific covenants, i.e. binding clauses for the Group which access to specific sources of financing depends on, upon penalty of withdrawal of the loan or renegotiation at less favorable conditions).
-The Group also focuses on the potential consequences of the extreme volatility of the currency markets it operates in, and considering the Group’s high level of currency exposure, it adopts control measures with suitable hedging operations (natural and non-natural hedging) in order to mitigate possible exchange rate and interest rate fluctuation which can be an additional key risk factor for the achievement of international growth targets.
+This category is specific to risks linked to the possibility that a business is unable to meet its financial obligations due to contractual undertakings general financial liabilities, as well as default of specific covenants, i.e. binding clauses for the Group which are dependent on specific sources of financing, upon penalty of withdrawal of the loan or renegotiation at less favorable conditions The Group also acknowledges the potential consequences of currency volatility, given the extremely unpredictable nature of the market it operates in.
+The Group therefore has adopted control measures and suitable hedging operations (natural and non-natural) in order to mitigate the risk of possible exchange rate and interest rate fluctuation, which could be detrimental to achieving international growth targets.

-The major inclination for internationalization which has always been a hallmark of the Group’s commercial development policies has entailed and still entails the obligation of assessing the set of risks arising from economic, political and social events (hence not dependent on Astaldi) which are able to negatively affect earnings and protection of the value of the Group’s assets.
-The Group has set tolerance levels for the so-called Country Risk, set down in the Risk Appetite Statement, which take into account the aforementioned international diversification.
+The main reason for internationalization which has always been a hallmark of the Group’s commercial development policies, is to assess the risks arising from economic, political and social events (hence not dependent on Astaldi) which are able to damage earnings or the value of the Group’s assets.
+The Group has set tolerance levels for so-called Country Risk, set down in the Risk Appetite Statement, which take into account the aforementioned international diversification.

-The increasing complexity of works performed and/or opportunities for sharing project risks is linked to the decision to adopt project management models involving partnerships with other operators in the reference segment.
-In compliance with this approach and in keeping with the Risk Appetite Statement which set tolerance levels and appetite regarding partner management-related risks, the Group adopts a preliminary partners selection process performed on the basis of business criteria (technical capacity, experience in reference business segment, qualifications held), income statement criteria (recent turnover and margins) and financial criteria (levels of debt, financial liquidity), also taking into account information obtained via legal checks (absence of pending lawsuits, disqualifications for the legal representative and investigations underway regarding crimes against the P.A. both in Italy and abroad), checking of ethics/honorability and checking of governance models adopted.
+The increasing complexity of works performed and growing opportunities for sharing project risks have contributed to the decision to adopt project management models involving partnerships with other operators in the reference segment.
+In compliance with this approach and in keeping with the Risk Appetite Statement which set tolerance levels and appetite regarding partner management-related risks, the Group adopts a preliminary partners selection process performed on the basis of business criteria (technical capacity, experience in reference business segment, qualifications held), income statement criteria (recent turnover and margins) and financial criteria (levels of debt, financial liquidity).
+The Group also takes into account information obtained via legal checks (absence of pending lawsuits, disqualifications for the legal representative and investigations underway regarding crimes against the P.A. both in Italy and abroad), checking of ethics/honorability and checking of governance models adopted.

 Human resources-related risks

-The increasing complexity of works, both in terms of volumes and type and the diversity of political and economic contexts which, in relation to the partnerships the company finds itself working with, make it necessary to be able to rely on resources, especially for key positions which, in addition to guaranteeing availability within a suitable timeframe, also ensure high levels of technical and specialist skills and know-how.
+The Group faces increasingly complex works, both in terms of volume, type and the diversity of the political and economic contexts of our partners.
+Therefore, it is necessary to depend on resources, especially for key positions which, in addition to guaranteeing availability within a suitable timeframe, also ensure high levels of technical and specialist skills and know-how.